(Last Updated 08/22/2024)

 Cal.
 Food & Agric.
 Code § 36004; Cal.
 Code Regs.
 Tit.
 III, § 627; Cal.
 Health & Safety Code § 114039; Cal.
 Food & Agric.
 Code § 82000-1; Cal.
 Health & Safety Code § 114057; Cal.
 Food & Agric.
 Code § 27644

+California has not adopted any version of the FDA Model Food Code.
 California requires date labeling on dairy products, eggs, shellfish, and potentially hazardous foods.
 Milk must display a quality assurance date while eggs must be labeled with a sell-by date.
 Shellfish packages smaller than 1/2 gallon are marked with either a sell-by date or best-used-by date, and shellfish packages with capacity of 1/2 gallon or more are labeled with the date of shucking.
 Potentially hazardous foods must be marked with a "use-by" date.
-Neither sale nor donation is restricted for any food item past date.
-California also encourages manufacturers to use the standard term "USE By" for food labeled with a date intended to indicate safety, and "BEST If Used By' for food that is labeled to indicate when it is at peak quality.
+California encourages manufacturers to use the standard term "USE By" for food labeled with a date intended to indicate safety, and "BEST If Used By' for food that is labeled to indicate when it is at peak quality.
+After July 1, 2026, California will require manufacturers who choose, or are otherwise required by law, to include a date label on foods to use these standard terms.
+Neither sale nor donation is restricted for any food item past the quality assurance date.

 Overview